junxit/us-congress-bills-119/metadata.md

 - 2025-12-10 — Motion to reconsider laid on the table Agreed to without objection.
 - 2025-12-10 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.
 - 2025-12-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.
+- 2025-12-11 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.